 The requisite stockholder approval must be obtained each time an acquirer crosses one of the thresholds of voting power set forth above.
-Control shares do not include shares the acquiring person is then entitled to vote as a result of having previously obtained stockholder approval.
+Control shares do not include shares the acquiring person is then entitled to vote as a result of having previously obtained stockholder approval or shares acquired directly from the corporation.
 A control share acquisition means the acquisition of control shares, subject to certain exceptions.